Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

+Whether nuclei beyond the Fe group are produced is controlled by the competition of reactions at $^{59}$Cu.
+The competition between $^{59}\mathrm{Cu}(p,\alpha){}^{56}\mathrm{Ni}$ and $^{59}\mathrm{Cu}(p,\gamma){}^{60}\mathrm{Zn}$ defines the NiCu cycle: a dominant $(p,\alpha)$ channel drives material back to the Ni region and confines the flow, whereas a dominant $(p,\gamma)$ channel enables breakout toward heavier nuclei~\cite{Kim_2022,Lam_2022}.
+As shown by Arcones \textit{et al.}~\cite{Arcones2012NuP}, the temperature where this transition occurs, typically around $T_9 \sim 3$ when REACLIB rates~\cite{Cyburt2010} are used, determines where breakout happens; a higher crossover temperature places it closer to the proto-neutron star, where stronger antineutrino flux boosts $(n,p)$ reactions and improves $\nu p$-process efficiency.

+The same branching point is also important in XRBs, where the $rp$-process encounters the waiting points $^{56}$Ni and $^{60}$Zn~\cite{vanWormer1994}.
+Sensitivity studies identify this reaction pair as strongly affecting burst energy generation and ash composition in this mass region~\cite{Cyburt_2016,Meisel_2019,Sultana2025_XRB_sensitivity}.
+As the most common thermonuclear explosions in the Galaxy, XRBs are key probes of neutron-star structure and explosive nucleosynthesis~\cite{Woosley1976,TimingNeutronStars2021,PARIKH2013225,Degenaar2018,Parikh_2008,Steiner2010EoS}.

-Therefore, improved constraints on the $^{59}\mathrm{Cu}(p,\alpha){}^{56}\mathrm{Ni}$ and $^{59}\mathrm{Cu}(p,\gamma){}^{60}\mathrm{Zn}$ reaction rates, and on their branching ratio, are essential for reliably predicting breakout from the Ni-Cu cycle and the resulting $rp$-process in XRBs and the $\nu p$-process in neutrino-driven proton-rich winds after CCSN.
-The first direct measurement of the $^{59}\mathrm{Cu}(p,\alpha)$ reaction was performed by Randhawa \textit{et al.}~\cite{Jaspreet59Cu}, who reported a single data point at $E_{\mathrm{cm}} = 6.0 \pm 0.3~\mathrm{MeV}$.
+Tighter constraints on the $^{59}\mathrm{Cu}(p,\alpha){}^{56}\mathrm{Ni}$ and $^{59}\mathrm{Cu}(p,\gamma){}^{60}\mathrm{Zn}$ reaction rates, and on their branching ratio, are therefore essential for reliably predicting breakout from the NiCu cycle in both the $rp$- and $\nu p$-processes.
+The first direct measurement of the $^{59}\mathrm{Cu}(p,\alpha)^{56}$Ni reaction was performed by Randhawa \textit{et al.}~\cite{Jaspreet59Cu}, who reported a single data point at $E_{\mathrm{cm}} = 6.0 \pm 0.3~\mathrm{MeV}$.
 Their measured cross section was found to be a factor of $\sim$1.6--4 lower than statistical-model predictions, suggesting a suppressed $(p,\alpha)$ strength.
-Two additional data points between 4 and 5 MeV have very recently become available \cite{Bhathi25}.
+Two additional data points between 4 and 5 MeV have very recently become available~\cite{Bhathi25}, providing an experimentally constrained rate that indicates weak NiCu cycle recycling in XRBs, below 5$\%$ up to 1.5~GK.
+However, the inferred angle-integrated cross section is sensitive to the assumed angular distribution, leading to a model-dependent systematic in the derived rate.
 Other attempts to constrain this reaction have relied on spectroscopic information of states in $^{60}\mathrm{Zn}$ \cite{Kim_2022,Lotay}.
+Ref.~\cite{Lotay} constrains the NiCu cycle contribution to the $rp$-process flow to a maximum of 38\%, whereas Ref.~\cite{Kim_2022} estimates a much lower cycling of $\le 0.01\%$.
 However, the resulting constraints suffer from significant uncertainties, primarily due to the lack of experimental data on the corresponding $\alpha$-particle partial widths.
-These previous studies highlighted the need for more comprehensive measurements of the $(p,\alpha)$ reaction to properly assess the strength of the Ni--Cu cycle.
-A series of experiments is planned and ongoing to study the Ni-Cu cycle; a comprehensive overview was provided recently in Ref.~\cite{Sun_2025}.
+Further experiments to study the NiCu cycle are ongoing, reviewed recently in Ref.~\cite{Sun_2025}.